ansible/awx/docs/docsite/rst/administration/social_auth.rst

 Organization mapping
 ~~~~~~~~~~~~~~~~~~~~~

-You will need to control which users are placed into which controller organizations based on their username and email address (mapping out your organization admins/users from social or enterprise-level authentication accounts).
+You will need to control which users are placed into which organizations based on their username and email address (mapping out your organization admins/users from social or enterprise-level authentication accounts).

 Dictionary keys are organization names.
 Organizations will be created, if not already present and if the license allows for multiple organizations.
 Otherwise, the single default organization is used regardless of the key.